 Blocking and Bypass Diodes

 Blocking diodes and bypass diodes are NOT the same thing.
-Often the actual diode type is the same, but serve different purposes.
+Often the actual diode type is the same but serves different purposes.
 See the illustration below for examples of each.

 The diodes ACROSS each panel are the bypass diodes.
 Most medium and larger panels come with these already installed.
 The purpose of bypass diodes is to shunt the current around a shaded, weak, or damaged panel.
 If the full current passes through a shaded or weak panel, overheating and damage may occur.
-Bypass diodes are not needed on 12 volt systems, optional on 24 volt, and should always be used on 36 volt or higher systems.
+Bypass diodes are not needed on 12-volt systems (optional on 24-volt systems), and should always be used on 36 volt or higher systems.
 See also our tip below on shading.
-Bypass diodes may be ordered from our online web store at 8 Amp bypass diode

 Charge Control and Battery Charger Settings for Batteries